lyubomir-bozhinov/my-manager-readme/README.md

 ### **What I Value**
 - **Adaptability**: Good leadership shifts depending on context and scale.
 - **Empathy**: People first; processes follow.
-- **Ownership**: Everyone owns outcomes, not just tasks.
+- **Ownership\***: Everyone owns outcomes, not just tasks.
 If you spot a problem, fix it.
 Or at least raise it.
 - **Candour**: Speak up early and honestly.
 Disagree if needed.
 Alignment stems from clarity.
 - **Efficiency**: Making the most of our time, resources, and workflows - but never at the expense of quality.

+> *Ownership means being responsible for the result, not just your part in it.
+You don’t need to do everything yourself, but you follow through, raise risks, ask questions, and close the loop.
+It’s about being proactive and thinking in systems, not just deliverables.

 ---